 Three ways of saying the same thing- I like telling stories.
 I also like digging for the truth.
 Or as near to it as anyone is likely to get.

 Because the best stories are true stories.

 As a historian, I've found evidence of over 360 Africans in Renaissance Britain, worked with the National Trust and English Heritage and contributed entries to the Oxford Companion to Black British History and the Oxford Dictionary of National Biography.
 My first book, Black Tudors: The Untold Story, was published by Oneworld in October 2017.
 The TV rights were optioned in 2017 by Silverprint Pictures and the book was shortlisted for the Wolfson History Prize and the Nayef Al-Rodhan Prize in 2018.
-I'm currently conducting research for my next book, Heiresses: The Caribbean Marriage Trade, which will be published by Oneworld.
+I'm currently conducting research for my next book, Heiresses: The Caribbean Marriage Trade, which will be published by Oneworld in 2023.

 Have a look round my site, where you can find my blog, videos, podcasts, latest news and my published articles.

 Then do drop me a line and let me know what you think!

 I'm not giving any talks for a while, as I'm concentrating all my efforts on finishing my next book, Heiresses: The Caribbean Marriage Trade.

 However, you can access a mix of video content, including talks and interviews via my YouTube channel.
 I would particularly recommend my Black Tudors: Three Untold Stories talk, which is on YouTube, thanks to Gresham College - hope you enjoy!

 The story of Edward Swarthye the Black Tudor who whipped an Englishman in 1590s Gloucestershire, featured in my book, Black Tudors: The Untold Story, was covered in The Times and The Daily Mail after I spoke about him at the Oxford Literary Festival.